-Though Safeway is largely considered one of the more pricey major chain grocery stores in this area, I like to shop there on occasion for a few different reasons: I prefer their atmosphere and selection to their competitors', they usually offer better prices on my cat supplies, and I'm a fan of their Club Card specials.
-They can't match my beloved TJ's, but they offer great opportunities to save on national brand and comparable store brand products.
+Though Safeway is largely considered one of the more pricey major chain grocery stores in this area, I like to shop there on occasion for a few different reasons: I prefer their atmosphere and selection to their competitors’, they usually offer better prices on my cat supplies, and I’m a fan of their Club Card specials.
+They can’t match my beloved TJ’s, but they offer great opportunities to save on the national brand and comparable store brand products.
 One way to get wind of these new specials is to check out the weekly circulars that come in the mail.
-I ignore most of them because they're for stores I don't frequent due to distance, but I do check out the ones for stores I visit.
-If I've tossed it before viewing it, I try to hop online and sort through the store items by their Club Card specials first.
-And if I'm just rushing there after work because I'd forgotten to purchase something I needed, I try to take a quick walk through the aisles I frequent to see what's on sale, when the sales end, and make a mental note of it for later.
-Because I was on assignment, I also came prepared with a few coupons I'd printed online from their site.
+I ignore most of them because they’re for stores I don’t frequent due to distance, but I do check out the ones for stores I visit.
+If I’ve tossed it before viewing it, I try to hop online and sort through the store items by their Club Card specials first.
+And if I’m just rushing there after work because I’d forgotten to purchase something I needed, I try to take a quick walk through the aisles I frequent to see what’s on sale, when the end of the sale, and make a mental note of it for later.
+Because I was on assignment, I also came prepared with a few coupons I’d printed online from their site.

-I don't normally go into this with a set list of what I want to buy unless I'm entertaining and know ahead of time what I'll be making, and this time was no different.
+I don’t normally go into this with a setlist of what I want to buy unless I’m entertaining and know ahead of time what I’ll be making, and this time was no different.
 I did make sure to remember what I already had at home so that I could build around that, focusing on buying ingredients that would make several different meals.
-Again, it's tempting to buy premade meals, but when you're trying to make a small amount like $25 stretch as far as possible, buying whole ingredients is a much better option.
-I had a coupon for some yogurt and knew I wanted to get a couple of cans of tuna, but aside from that I was ready to see what Safeway had to offer me.
-I went through every aisle except the junk food aisles, since that just doesn't appeal to me at all.
-I was both shocked by some things ($28 for 21-50 frozen shrimp???) and pleasantly surprised by others (grapes for $0.88/lb, snow peas for $1/lb, woo hoo!).
-It wasn't until I hit the meat department and found this crazy sale on some beef round tip strips that a recipe idea started to form in my head.
-Though I'd normally buy the whole cut of beef and cut it myself, this deal was way too good to pass up.
-Spotted some sweet treats here & there, picked up a bottle of vino for happiness & heart health, and I had myself the makings of a interesting week of non-TJ's/farmer's market food.
+Again, it’s tempting to buy premade meals, but when you’re trying to make a small amount like $25 stretch as far as possible, buying whole ingredients is a much better option.
+I had a coupon for some yogurt and knew I wanted to get a couple of cans of tuna, but aside from that, I was ready to see what Safeway had to offer me.
+I went through every aisle except the junk food aisles, since that just doesn’t appeal to me at all.
+I was both shocked by some things ($28 for 21-50 frozen shrimp???) and pleasantly surprised by others (grapes for $0.88/lb, snow peas for $1/lb, woohoo!).
+It wasn’t until I hit the meat department and found this crazy sale on some beef round tip strips that a recipe idea started to form in my head.
+Though I’d normally buy the whole cut of beef and cut it myself, this deal was way too good to pass up.
+Spotted some sweet treats here & there, picked up a bottle of vino for happiness & heart health, and I had myself the makings of an interesting week of non-TJ’s/farmer’s market food.

 Here’s the shopping list: